Chenilles-Network/chenilles-network.github.io/roadmap.md

 2. A protocol for discovering routes that span *Chenilles* across two networks.
    (18 dvwk)
-3. A variant of the protocol that allows for faster confirmation given a suitable bridge between the two Blockchains.
+3. A variant of the protocol that allows for faster confirmation given a suitable bridge between the two Blockchains, such that a single event on one can be observed on the other and be used as the condition for whether or not the payment was confirmed.
    (18 dvwk)

 ### Simple Routing on par with Lightning Network